Extending quantum detailed balance through optimal transport: Introduction

 In the literature one can find other approaches to extend quantum detailed balance to non-equilibrium situations, or to study the deviation from detailed balance, including via entropy production.
 See for example \cite{AFQ, AFQ2, AI, BQ, BQ2, BOR, FR10, FR, FU, TDiehl14}.
 Our work is an alternative, and we believe complementary, approach.
 This paper will not attempt to connect our approach to those mentioned above or to entropy production.
 We leave this for future work.
 However, we note that by following very different routes than ours, the papers \cite{Au, DecSak, VS} did connect entropy production to optimal transport and Wasserstein distance.

-Although our main motivation is to extend quantum detailed balance properties, we believe the approach is new in the classical case as well, and may have application there.
+Although our main motivation is to extend quantum detailed balance properties, it appears that our approach is new in the classical case as well, and may have application there.
 Moreover, our framework is not restricted only to extending detailed balance.
 Although the latter appears to be a very natural application of the balance and optimal transport approach, it should apply to other properties of systems with invariant states as well.
 For example ergodic properties.

-Our approach will be formulated in terms of von Neumann algebras, with unital completely positive (u.c.p.) maps serving as the dynamics of open systems, although for reasons to be explained, merely unital positive (u.p.) will also be allowed.
+Our approach will be formulated in terms of von Neumann algebras, with unital completely positive (u.c.p.) maps serving as the dynamics of open systems, although for reasons to be explained, merely unital positive (u.p.) maps will also be allowed.
 This places the results of Tomita-Takesaki theory at our disposal, along with the related theory of bimodules (or correspondences in the sense of Connes), which are indispensable for the technical underpinnings of the general theory.
 In addition, this von Neumann algebra setting is conceptually very clear, for example in terms of comparison to the classical case.
 This combination of conceptual clarity along with powerful technical tools, is the reason we use the theory of von Neumann algebras as the basic setting.

 We nevertheless strive to make the essential ideas accessible to those not well versed in von Neumann algebras, by also expressing or illustrating many of the key points in special cases, using examples in terms of $n\times n$ matrix algebras or classical Markov chains on finite sets.